substrant/starlight/README.md

 - `--strict`: If enabled, the launcher will not install Roblox and will instead exit with code 1 if there is no existing version of Roblox installed.

 ### Hooking the `roblox-player` Scheme
 To hook the launch scheme, you can do `starlight hook [launchOptions]`.
 To unhook, just do `starlight unhook`.
 To unhook, a valid installation of Roblox must exist.
 Refer to the Launch Options section for information.
+If you are hooking, the `--payload` option is autofilled and should not be provided.

 ### Installing Roblox
 To install Roblox, do `starlight install [installOptions]`.
 There is currently no support for uninstalling Roblox.